thezerobit/py_md_docs/db/files/08_synthesis.md

 program, although all it does is print out a single line.
 Run this by selecting the *Run Module* option from the *Run* menu at the top.
 At this point, if you haven't saved your changes, IDLE will ask you if it is OK to save.
 Click *OK*.
-At this point, your program will run in the first IDLE window with the title *Python Shell*.
+Your program will run in the first IDLE window with the title *Python Shell*.
 You may have to switch to this window. you should see something like this:

     Python 3.1.2 (release31-maint, Sep 17 2010, 20:27:33)